ddella/Kubernetes-Cluster/202-Cilium/07-FRR-BGP.md

 # FRR
 FRRouting (FRR) is a free and open source Internet routing protocol suite for Linux and Unix platforms.
 It implements BGP, OSPF, RIP, IS-IS, PIM, LDP, BFD, Babel, PBR, OpenFabric and VRRP, with alpha support for EIGRP and NHRP.

-FRR’s seamless integration with native Linux/Unix IP networking stacks makes it a general purpose routing stack applicable to a wide variety of use cases including connecting hosts/VMs/containers to the network, advertising network services, LAN switching and routing, Internet access routers, and Internet peering.
+FRR's seamless integration with native Linux/Unix IP networking stacks makes it a general purpose routing stack applicable to a wide variety of use cases including connecting hosts/VMs/containers to the network, advertising network services, LAN switching and routing, Internet access routers, and Internet peering.

 FRR has its roots in the Quagga project.
-In fact, it was started by many long-time Quagga developers who combined their efforts to improve on Quagga’s well-established foundation in order to create the best routing protocol stack available.
+In fact, it was started by many long-time Quagga developers who combined their efforts to improve on Quagga's well-established foundation in order to create the best routing protocol stack available.
 We invite you to participate in the FRRouting community and help shape the future of networking.

 # FRR
 In this tutorial we will focus on how to install FRR on Ubuntu distro.